icerockdev/moko-widgets/README.md

 This is a Kotlin MultiPlatform library that provides declarative UI and application screens management in common code.
 You can implement full application for Android and iOS only from common code with it.

-## Current status
-Current version - `0.1.0-dev-19`.
-Dev version is not tested in production tasks yet, API can be changed and bugs may be found.
-But dev version is chance to test limits of API and concepts to feedback and improve lib.
- We open for any feedback and ideas (go to issues or #moko at [kotlinlang.slack.com](https://kotlinlang.slack.com))!

-## Roadmap
-- December-January: Test library in real project;
-- February: production usage at IceRock;
-- March: 0.1.0 release with flexible API;
-- First half of 2020: more widgets, more factories; figma template and generation of screens.

 ## Sample Screen
 |Android|iOS|
 |---|---|